ARCIPEDIA · on-chain yield

 How it actually works

-Passive income contrasts with active income (wages, freelance, side hustles), which requires your continuous time and attention.
-True passive income engines generate cash flow even when you are not paying attention — though they require capital allocation upfront and operational discipline to maintain.
+on-chain yield contrasts with active income (wages, freelance, side hustles), which requires your continuous time and attention.
+True on-chain yield engines generate cash flow even when you are not paying attention — though they require capital allocation upfront and operational discipline to maintain.

 What it means for you

-For HNW members, passive income is the structural end state: enough yield-bearing capital that the income stream funds lifestyle without requiring work.
+For experienced members, on-chain yield is the structural end state: enough yield-bearing capital that the income stream funds lifestyle without requiring work.
 On-chain assets (staking, lending, tokenized Treasuries) are one slice of a complete passive-income portfolio — not the whole thing.

 How ARCrypto teaches this